 “I think mixing fast it great to create energy, but if it’s over done it can just tire the crowd out.
 Song are made a certain length for good reason, it’s a bit like when people over do deck effects etc. In my opinion only do fast mixing and deck effects when you want it to really count, otherwise it dosen’t fell special to the crowd any more.” – Lloyd Jordan

 Want to learn ALL the skills of mixing?
 Check out Mixing Power Skills

 “It annoys the shit out of me to not hear most of a song.
 It’s a shame that the younger generation don’t care.
 I was even listening to a radio station do it the other day.
 Some of the best bits of tracks are after the second or third chorus.
 I rarely do quick mixing but I understand why it’s there.” – Mark Pieman

 “It’s one of the reasons I dislike multi-channel silent disco events.
 The DJs are competitive with each other and tend to play less than radio edits of their tracks.
 It feels like one hook after the next, just to grab someone’s interest.
 Glad I don’t play to that kind of crowd….
 Sounds exhausting!
 Play longer versions of the favs!” – Kimberley Bry

 “It doesn’t always work and can actually be very irritating!
 I remember once being in a club somewhere in Manchester and the DJ kept dropping the next track right after a build up of a previous one, so the crowd were missing the all important piano riff or baseline from the build up.
 It really depends on how well you know your music, when and where to bring in and mix out.” – Stuart Harmar-Meakin

 • What do you think?
-Play the whole track, or just the best bits and move on?
+How much of a song should DJs play?
 Let us know in the comments…